SumoLogic/sumologic-documentation/docs/integrations/databases/postgresql.md

 [PostgreSQL](https://www.postgresql.org/) is an open source object-relational database that extends the robustness SQL language to safely store and scale extensive data workloads.

-## Collect logs and metrics from PostgreSQL
+## Collecting Logs and Metrics from PostgreSQL

 This section provides instructions for configuring log and metric collection for the Sumo Logic App for PostgreSQL.
 This app works for PostgreSQL database clusters running on PostgreSQL versions 11.x or 12.x.